maryam-zafarr/bugzilla/README.md

 # Bugzilla
 Bugzilla is a bug tracking system that:
   - Allows managers to create projects and add developers and qa to project teams.
-  - Allows qa engineers ti report bugs to projects, and
+  - Allows qa engineers to report bugs to projects, and
   - Allows developers to assign bugs from a list of their projects.

+## Built With
+ - Ruby on Rails
+ - Bootstrap 4
+ - Postgresql
+ - Devise gem
+ - Pundit gem

 ## Getting Started
 Before starting, please ensure that your system meets the following software requirements:
   - Ruby 2.7.0